UBC-MOAD/docs/ssh_access.rst

     $ ssh salish "find /results/forcing/atmospheric/GEM2.5/GRIB/20200909/12 -type f | wc -l"

-If you have trouble with :command:`ssh` not making a connection, you can tell it to output debugging messages its progress by using the :kbd:`-v` option;
+If you have trouble with :command:`ssh` not making a connection, you can tell it to output debugging messages its progress by using the ``-v`` option;
 e.g.

 .. code-block:: bash